Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond

+In \cref{sec:gen-dec}, we provide more examples of general learning goals, including reward-free learning, model estimation, and preference-based RL.

-To achieve low regret, this paper focuses on model-based approaches, where we are given a \emph{model class} $\cM$, and we assume \emph{realizability}: $M^\star\in\cM$.
-Additionally, throughout the majority of the paper, we assume that the model class is finite: $\abs{\cM}<\infty$ (or $\abs{\cP}<\infty$ for the reward-free setting in~\cref{section:rfec}) for simplicity of the presentation; both can be relaxed using standard covering arguments (see e.g.~\cref{appendix:general-e2d}), which we do when we instantiate our results to concrete RL problems in~\cref{example:tabular}-\ref{example:low-rank}.
+This paper focuses on model-based approaches in which we are given a \emph{model class} $\cM$, and we assume \emph{realizability}: $M^\star\in\cM$.
+Additionally, throughout the majority of the main text of this paper, we assume that the model class is finite: $\abs{\cM}<\infty$ for simplicity of presentation; this assumption can be relaxed using standard covering arguments (see e.g.~\crefapp{C.4}{appendix:ta-covering}), which we do when we instantiate our results to concrete RL problems in \cref{section:bellman-rep} (\cref{tab:examples}).